 The boat ride from Phnom Penh to Chau Doc

 There are a couple of different boat operators serving this route, which takes around five hours.
-Our boat left just after lunch, with the departure being from the main ‘Passenger and Tourist Terminal’ in the city, as it’s named on Google Maps.
-Tickets can be purchased at the terminal, or from basically any tourist agent in the city.
+Our boat left just after lunch, with the departure being from the main ‘Passenger and Tourist Terminal’ (as it’s named on Google Maps) in the city.
+Tickets can be purchased at the terminal or from basically any tourist agent in the city.

-Booking in advance is highly advisable, and while the prices are fixed, you’ll still find they vary from place to place and the official companies direct usually have the best price.
-There is a variation between the operators in terms of quality of the ships, and even then the Blue Cruiser company has a couple of different size boats.
-Prices have increased slightly since my trip and looking online now they seem to be between $25 – $50 depending on which service.
+Booking in advance is highly advisable, and while the prices are fixed, you’ll still find they vary from place to place, thus booking directly with the official companies usually means getting the best price.
+There is a variation between the operators in terms of the quality of the ships.

-There would be occasional villages with kids playing by and waving us by, at other points water-buffalo would lazily hoist themselves out of the water into the mid-afternoon sun.
-For some stretches, there wasn’t much to see at all, and river varied between narrow and wide and our group snacked, played cards and took in the sun.
+There would be occasional villages with kids playing and waving us by, at other points water buffalo would lazily hoist themselves out of the water into the mid-afternoon sun.
+For some stretches, there wasn’t much to see at all, and the river varied between narrow and wide while our group snacked, played cards and took in the sun.
 Overall, it was a nice experience for the journey time and was fairly flat so no motion sickness worries for anyone with those concerns.

 Getting a visa for the Phnom Penh to Chau Doc boat crossing

 To enter Vietnam from Cambodia on the Phnom Penh to Chau Doc route you’ll need to ensure you have your Vietnam visa before departure.